tbklang/documentation/docs/implementation/33-resolution.md

-Now that we have a good idea of the types involved we can take a look at the API which the resolver has to offer and how it may be used in order to perform the resolution of *entities*.
+Now that we have a good idea of the types involved we can take a look at the API which the resolver has to offer and how it may be used in order to generate names of *entities* and perform the resolution of *entities*.

 Let’s first take a look at the constructor that the `Resolver` has: